Aiman-Ra/Investigating-with-Splunk-and-OSINT/README.md

 <img src= "https://i.imgur.com/6Ll3pcd.png">
 <br>

 This results in three files in the `url` field.
-The jpg 1 looks interesting, so let's create a table to see where it originated from:
+The jpeg one looks interesting, so let's create a table to see where it originated from:
 ```
 index=botsv1 url="/poisonivy-is-coming-for-you-batman.jpeg" dest_ip="192.168.250.70" | table _time src dest_ip http.hostname url
 ```